bosun-monitor/bosun/expressions.md

 ### GraphiteBand(query string, duration string, period string, format string, num string) seriesSet

 Like band() but for graphite queries.

+## InfluxDB Query Functions

+### influx(db string, query string, startDuration string, endDuration string) seriesSet

+Queries with influxql query on database db from startDuration ago to endDuration ago.
+WHERE clases for `time` are inserted automatically, and it is thus an error to specify `time` conditions in query.
+All tags returned by InfluxDB will be included in the results.

 ## Logstash Query Functions